The question “can dogs eat tuna fish” doesn’t have as simple an answer as we might hope.

 And if your pooch weighs 150 pounds, he can have a can of chunk light tuna every 3 days and a can of white albacore tuna every 9 days.

-This gives you a good range of options for adding canned tuna into your dog’s treat rotation.
+This gives you a good range of options for adding canned tuna into your dog’s treat rotation, if you’re wondering, “can dogs eat tuna fish?”

 If you’re anxious to try and see if your dog likes tuna, it’s definitely a good idea to take it slowly.